Adam El-Abd

 Adam Mohamad El-Abd (آدم العبد; born 11 September 1984) is a retired professional footballer who played as a defender.
 El-Abd made over 500 first team appearances in his professional career and also played for the Egypt national team.

 Early and personal life

 Born in Brighton, East Sussex, to an Egyptian father and a British mother, El-Abd holds dual-nationality.
-His older brother Joe played professional rugby union and is a coach at Castres Olympique.
+His older brother Joe played professional rugby union and is a coach for the England national rugby union team.
 His younger brother Sami was an apprentice at Brighton, before moving into non-League football with Crawley Town, Hayes & Yeading United, Whitehawk, Bognor Regis Town, Dorking Wanderers and Horsham.

 Club career

 Brighton & Hove Albion

 El-Abd joined Brighton & Hove Albion's youth department when he was nine and was granted a scholarship there at 16.
 He signed his first professional contract of two and a half years at the age of 19.
 He made his full league début for the club in the 2–1 win at Notts County in November 2003.
 He was then a regular in the first team squad, playing either in defence at right-back or centre-half, or in a more defensive midfield role.

 During the game at Huddersfield Town on 18 March 2008, El-Abd was stretchered off with medial collateral ligament damage and ruled out for the remainder of the season.

 In June 2008, El-Abd signed a new two-year deal with Brighton.
 He won the Seagulls Player of the Season award for their League One winning 2010–11 campaign.

 El-Abd hit the milestone of 250 league appearances for Brighton on 7 March 2012, named Man of the Match in a 2–2 draw with Cardiff City.
 El-Abd made his 300th and final league appearance for the Seagulls coming on as a 90th-minute substitute against Birmingham City on 11 January 2014.